Lula approval rises on economic optimism, lower food prices -Brazil poll

 The poll showed that Lula's approval rating has improved among sectors of society and regions of Brazil that mostly voted against him in last year's election.

-Genial/Quaest interviewed 2,029 people of voting age between August 10-14.
+Genial/Quaest interviewed 2,029 people of voting age between August 10 and August 14.
 The poll has a 2.2 percentage point error margin.

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))